mypappa/MDEF/docs/about/me.md

 Myrto-Eirini Pappa

-.Architect in recovery
+Architect in recovery
-.Researcher of how to survive the 9-5 nightmare
+Researcher of how to survive the 9-5 nightmare
-.Currently exploring the boundaries of Design
+Currently exploring the boundaries of Design

 Areas of interest:
 - post-natural environments